 Equity Incentives.
 Equity incentives, including grants of stock options and restricted stock, are determined based on the Compensation Committee's assessment of the ability of such officers to positively impact our company's future performance and enhance stockholder value as determined by their individual performances, as opposed to our overall corporate performance.
-The Compensation Committee assesses the nature and scope of the officer's responsibilities; the officer's contribution to the company's financial results; and the officer's effectiveness in leading our initiatives to increase stockholder value.
-The Compensation Committee also considers the compensation levels of the top four highest paid executives with a comparison group of companies provided by Watson Wyatt & Company, a global consulting firm focused on human capital and financial management.
-Restricted stock awards are granted periodically by the Compensation Committee, principally to the company's executive officers, and generally vest over a longer period of time than stock options.
+Stock option grants and other equity incentives are not awarded annually, but rather as warranted by individual performance and experience.
+Option awards generally vest over a 48-month period.
+The amount and vesting of stock options generally are not contingent on achievement of any performance targets.